Fayetteville High School (Arkansas): Controversy

-Fayetteville High School representatives responded by saying that, in these types of cases, if laws have been violated then the school reports the incident to the Fayetteville Police Department, and stated that the article was "casting our school district in a very bad and undeserved light."However, police records, Wolfe's mother, and Fayetteville Police Department Cpl.
+Fayetteville High School representatives responded by saying that, in these types of cases, if laws have been violated then the school reports the incident to the Fayetteville Police Department, and stated that the article was "casting our school district in a very bad and undeserved light."

+However, police records, Wolfe's mother, and Fayetteville Police Department Cpl.
 Craig Stout said an assault report was eventually filed by the Wolfe family, not the school.
 Wolfe's mother claims she begged the assistant principal of the school, Byron Zeagler, to call the police.
-"He said my son got what he deserved."Former Fayetteville Superintendent Bobby New said "We stand behind our administrators and believe they acted appropriately."Students at Fayetteville High School, in reaction to perceived bias in the New York Times article, stated when being interviewed by the local news that Wolfe "brings a lot of it on himself, that he actually picks a lot of the fights" and "that what he does, is he antagonizes the other person and starts the fight and when he loses he says 'Oh I got beat up.'"
+"He said my son got what he deserved."

+Former Fayetteville Superintendent Bobby New said "We stand behind our administrators and believe they acted appropriately."

+Students at Fayetteville High School, in reaction to perceived bias in the New York Times article, stated when being interviewed by the local news that Wolfe "brings a lot of it on himself, that he actually picks a lot of the fights" and "that what he does, is he antagonizes the other person and starts the fight and when he loses he says 'Oh I got beat up.'"

 In a local newspaper report the following week, a student claimed that Wolfe "likes to call him names, like stupid or retarded," and "screams in his ear, which is sensitive to noise because of his medical condition…[Wolfe] once pounded him in the back of the head several times with a medium-sized rubber ball."

 Following the story's publication, the Fayetteville School District has reported receiving both a threatening phone call to McNair Middle School and an email which "suggested the district would be hit with some sort of Internet or computer network attack."

 A decade ago a student attending Fayetteville High School's Vocational Campus was harassed and beaten for being homosexual.
 At that time the administration of Fayetteville School District had promised the office of Civil Rights they would adopt procedures to promote tolerance and respect.

-Currently, Fayetteville High School has a Gay-Straight Alliance, which, in 2004 was picketed by members of the Westboro Baptist Church.
+Currently, Fayetteville High School has a Gay-Straight Alliance, which was picketed by members of the Westboro Baptist Church in the fall of 2004.